Volunteers Maria Taraban and Alina Datsievich: a blitz with the founders of the charity fund VYDNOKOLO

 Why did you choose this role in the war?

-A: On February 26, 2022, I was driving my dad to the military enlistment office, even though he was not of conscription age.
-At that time, he said, “I’m going so that you and your brother don’t have to go.
+A: On February 26, 2022, I was driving my dad to the military enlistment office, even though he is of non-conscription age.
+He then said, “I’m going so that you and your brother don’t have to go.
 So that you don’t see this.”
 And I felt that I couldn’t do nothing if my dad went to fight for me, even though he could have stayed home.
-I was in the Kyiv region then, and after that, I returned to Kyiv and joined the fund.
+I was in the Kyiv region at that time, and then I returned to Kyiv and joined the fund.

 “Everything around is falling apart, and you feel needed.
 It gives you the strength to move forward.”